MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-command-line-options.md

 Enables verbose output from debugger.

 <span id="_______-W_______Workspace______"></span><span id="_______-w_______workspace______"></span><span id="_______-W_______WORKSPACE______"></span> **-W** *Workspace*
 Loads the given named workspace.
 If the workspace name contains spaces, enclose it in quotation marks.
 If no workspace of this name exists, you will be given the option of creating a new workspace with this name or abandoning the load attempt.
-For details, see [Using Workspaces](using-workspaces.md).
+For details, see [Using Workspaces - WinDbg (Classic)](using-workspaces.md).

 <span id="_______-WF_______Filename______"></span><span id="_______-wf_______filename______"></span><span id="_______-WF_______FILENAME______"></span> **-WF** *Filename*
 Loads the workspace from the given file. *Filename* should include the file and the extension (usually .wew).
 If the workspace name contains spaces, enclose it in quotation marks.
 If no workspace file with this name exists, you will be given the option of creating a new workspace file with this name or abandoning the load attempt.
-For details, see [Using Workspaces](using-workspaces.md).
+For details, see [Using Workspaces - WinDbg (Classic)](using-workspaces.md).

 <span id="_______-WX______"></span><span id="_______-wx______"></span> **-WX**
 Disables automatic workspace loading.
-For details, see [Using Workspaces](using-workspaces.md).
+For details, see [Using Workspaces - WinDbg (Classic)](using-workspaces.md).

 <span id="_______-y_______SymbolPath______"></span><span id="_______-y_______symbolpath______"></span><span id="_______-Y_______SYMBOLPATH______"></span> **-y** *SymbolPath*
 Specifies the symbol search path.
 Separate multiple paths with a semicolon (**;**).
 If the path contains spaces, it should be enclosed in quotation marks.
 For details, and for other ways to change this path, see [Symbol Path](symbol-path.md).